Is it possible to sell my house under Chapter 13 In Texas

 How Is Home Equity Handled?

 Dealing with home equity in bankruptcy takes careful thought.
 In Chapter 13, protecting your equity matters.
 The court looks at your property’s equity to see how it affects your repayment plan.
-If you have a lot of equity, it might change your monthly payments or how long you’re in bankruptcy.
+Having a lot of equity might change your monthly payments or how long you’re in bankruptcy.
 Accurate property evaluation during bankruptcy is key to keeping your equity safe.

 Are There Tax Implications to Consider?